-Do the assisted pull-up to add back and biceps muscle size and strength
+Use the assisted pull up machine to build back and biceps size and strength

 It makes the classic pull-up movement easier.
 How?
 Because the machine off-sets some of your bodyweight so you can lift a more manageable load.
 That helps you, over time, build the upper-body strength needed to perform full and proper pull-ups.